hlaaessam/hlaaessam/README.md

 <h2> Summary </h2>
 Computer Science graduate , eager to embark on a challenging journey as a Software Engineer.
 Equipped with practical experience and a strong foundation in software development, I am poised to contribute to innovative projects that fuse cutting-edge technology, with a commitment to continuous learning.

-- 🎓Recent computer science graduate from HU - Cairo
-- 👨‍💻 I’m currently working on web development technologies like JavaScript etc.
+-  I’m currently working on web development technologies like JavaScript etc.
-- 📚 I’m currently learning everything about Frontend and Backend technologies 😅
+-  I’m currently learning everything about Frontend and Backend technologies
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+-  Future Goals: Learn more technologies - Never stop creating new ideas.

 </br>